adorsys/keycloak-ssi-deployment/Readme.md

 **4. Adding the Key to the Keycloak Realm:**

-The following Bash command adds an EC key to the Keycloak realm specified in the `.env` file and configures it to produce JWS ES256 signatures (ECDSA on curve P-256):
+The following Bash command adds an EC key to the Keycloak realm and configures it to produce JWS ES256 signatures (ECDSA on curve P-256):

 ```bash
 # Register the EC-key with Keycloak